nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

 These properties are compared using the Wasserstein distance, which quantifies differences between distributions of these measurements in real and generated datasets.

-### Power Spectrum
+#### Power Spectrum
-The 2D power spectrum analyzes the distribution of surface brightness across different spatial scales.

-**How it works:** By applying a 2D Fourier Transform, the galaxy image is decomposed into frequencies corresponding to different physical scales.

-**Purpose:** This metric provides insight into a galaxy's structural details, such as the balance between fine textures and broader patterns.

-The Wasserstein distance is used to compare power spectra between real and generated images.
+The 2D power spectrum is a powerful tool for analyzing the distribution of surface brightness across different spatial scales in galaxy images.
+It works by applying a 2D Fourier Transform to decompose the image into frequencies that correspond to various physical scales, revealing the balance between fine textures and broader patterns.
+This metric provides valuable insights into a galaxy's structural details, making it particularly useful for evaluating the quality of generated images.
+To quantify the similarity between real and generated images, the Wasserstein distance is used to compare their power spectra.
+This approach ensures that the generative models not only capture the overall appearance of galaxies but also accurately reproduce their underlying structural characteristics across different scales.

-### Colors and Bulge Statistics
+#### Colors and Bulge Statistics
-**Colors:** For datasets with multi-band filters, such as SKIRT, the g-i color index measures the difference in brightness between two bands (g and i).
-This reveals information about a galaxy’s stellar populations and dust content.

-* Red Galaxies (Early-Type): Tend to have higher g-i values due to older stars and less active star formation.
-* Blue Galaxies (Late-Type): Have lower g-i values, indicating active star formation and younger stellar populations.
+- Colors: For datasets with multi-band filters, such as SKIRT, the g-i color index measures the difference in brightness between the g and i bands, providing insights into a galaxy’s stellar populations and dust content.
+Red galaxies, typically early-type, exhibit higher g-i values due to older stars and less active star formation, while blue galaxies, often late-type, have lower g-i values, indicating younger stellar populations and active star formation.

-**Bulge Statistics (Gini-M20):** The Gini-M20 statistic combines two measures—Gini coefficient and M20—to evaluate the prominence of a galaxy’s central bulge:

-* Gini Coefficient: Indicates how concentrated the brightness is.
-* M20 Statistic: Represents the spatial distribution of the brightest regions.
-* Purpose: Together, these statistics distinguish between galaxies with prominent bulges (early-type) and those without (late-type).
+- Bulge Statistics (Gini-M20): The Gini-M20 statistic combines two measures—the Gini coefficient and the M20 statistic—to evaluate the prominence of a galaxy’s central bulge.
+The Gini coefficient quantifies how concentrated the brightness is, while the M20 statistic describes the spatial distribution of the brightest regions.
+Together, these metrics help distinguish between early-type galaxies with prominent bulges and late-type galaxies without them.

-By comparing the g-i colors and bulge statistics, researchers assess how well the generated data captures the diversity of galaxy types, from elliptical to disk-like structures.
+By comparing the g-i colors and bulge statistics of real and generated images, researchers can assess how well generative models capture the diversity of galaxy types, from elliptical galaxies with dominant bulges to disk-like galaxies with more diffuse structures.
+This analysis ensures that the generated data not only looks realistic but also accurately represents the physical and structural properties of galaxies.

-### Wasserstein Distance
+#### Wasserstein Distance
-The Wasserstein distance, also known as Earth Mover's Distance, measures the similarity between two distributions.
-It is used to compare distributions of:
+The Wasserstein distance, or Earth Mover's Distance, measures the similarity between two distributions, capturing nuanced differences beyond simple averages.
+It compares distributions of morphological properties, power spectrum values, and color and bulge statistics, making it ideal for evaluating complex datasets like galaxies.
+This ensures generative models produce realistic outputs that accurately replicate the statistical and physical properties of real galaxies.
-* Morphological properties
-* Power spectrum values
-* Colors and bulge statistics
-This metric is robust and captures differences beyond simple averages, making it particularly suitable for evaluating complex datasets like galaxies.

----

 ### Computer Vision-Based Metrics
 These metrics evaluate the perceptual quality of generated images, as commonly used in computer vision.

-### Fréchet Inception Distance (FID)
+#### Fréchet Inception Distance (FID)
-FID compares the distributions of feature representations from real and generated images using a pre-trained neural network (InceptionV3).
-Lower FID scores indicate higher similarity.

-**Steps:**
-1. Extract features from real and generated images.
-2. Calculate the mean and covariance of these features for both datasets.
-3. Compute the distance between these distributions.
+The Fréchet Inception Distance (FID) is a widely used metric for evaluating the quality of generative models by comparing the distributions of feature representations from real and generated images.
+These features are extracted using a pre-trained neural network, such as InceptionV3.
+The process involves three main steps: first, extracting features from both real and generated images; second, calculating the mean and covariance of these features for each dataset; and third, computing the distance between the two distributions.
+Lower FID scores indicate higher similarity between the datasets, reflecting better performance of the generative model.
+By focusing on the statistical properties of the feature representations, FID provides a robust measure of how well the generated images match the real data, making it a valuable tool for assessing the fidelity of generative models.

-### Kernel Inception Distance (KID)
+#### Kernel Inception Distance (KID)
-KID is similar to FID but uses a kernel-based approach for better reliability with small datasets.
-Lower KID values indicate higher similarity.

-**Advantages:**
-* Does not assume the data follows a Gaussian distribution.
-* Has an unbiased estimator.

----
+KID is a metric similar to FID but employs a kernel-based approach, making it more reliable for small datasets.
+Like FID, it compares feature representations of real and generated images extracted using a pre-trained network (e.g., InceptionV3), with lower KID values indicating higher similarity.
+Unlike FID, KID does not assume the data follows a Gaussian distribution and uses an unbiased estimator, which enhances its robustness and accuracy, particularly when working with limited data.
+These advantages make KID a valuable alternative for evaluating generative models, especially in scenarios where dataset size or distribution assumptions might limit the effectiveness of other metrics.

 ## Results
 This section presents the performance of the generative models—StyleGAN, ALAEs, and VAEs—across the datasets (Sérsic profiles, COSMOS, and SKIRT) and metrics.
 Quantitative results are supported by tables, followed by a detailed description.